 Say no to boring

-Using gray within your décor doesn’t resign you to a lackluster life spent reading the dictionary or lawn bowling with your accountant.
+Decorating with gray within your décor doesn’t resign you to a lackluster life spent reading the dictionary or lawn bowling with your accountant.
 There are plenty of ways to add excitement to gray interiors.
 To take the “yawn factor” out of a gray design scheme, look at furniture, fabrics, and paint colors for inspiration.

 You could add some feel-good accents in bright colors, or go for drama and paint your walls dark gray.
 You could play with graphics and geometric wallpaper in white and gray, for a modern Scandinavian Bohemian look.
 Or you could add a colored island within a gray kitchen.
 There are thousands of options.
 Find inspiration online, make a plan, get a few opinions on wall color, and go for it.